NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Topic Consistency Between Easy- and Hard- Level Instances

 \section{Topic Consistency Between Easy- and Hard- Level Instances}

 To verify the reliability of Hard-Level dataset, we evaluate the topic consistency between each original sample and its corresponding dialogue.
 Specifically, we employ three SoTA LLMs, i.e., GPT-4o, Owen-QwQ-Plus, and DeepSeek-R1, to assign a similarity score to each pair.
+Two human participants are additionally invited to evaluate similarity as a means of validating our \textbf{difficulty escalation} step.